iquiw/cabal-delete/README.rst

 Bug
-___
+---
-If you use different version of ghc from one which cabal-delete was built by and the ghc is installed under different directory, then cabal-delete cannot detect abort (``[A]``) case.
+If you use ghc that is installed under different directoy from that of ghc which cabal-delete was built by, then cabal-delete cannot detect abort (``[A]``) case.